Carter named new lead administrator at Cathedral School - Mississippi's Best Community Newspaper

 Jessica Llewellyn Carter will assume that role at Cathedral on July 1.
 She replaces former lead administrator Norm Yvon, who resigned in November 2020.

-In a press release issued Tuesday afternoon, Cara Moody, development office coordinator at Cathedral, said Carter was the unanimous choice of the Principal Search Committee after an extensive search.
+In a press release issued Tuesday afternoon, Cara Moody, development office coordinator at Cathedral, said Carter was the choice of the Principal Search Committee after an extensive search.

 “She brings both teaching and administrative experience to Cathedral,” Moody said in the press release.